openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 You can use the
-``buildhistory-collect-srcrevs`` command with the ``-a`` option to collect the stored ``SRCREV`` values from build history and report them in a format suitable for use in global configuration (e.g., ``local.conf`` or a distro include file) to override floating ``AUTOREV`` values to a fixed set of revisions.
+``buildhistory-collect-srcrevs`` command with the ``-a`` option to collect the stored :term:`SRCREV` values from build history and report them in a format suitable for use in global configuration (e.g., ``local.conf`` or a distro include file) to override floating :term:`AUTOREV` values to a fixed set of revisions.
 Here is some example output from this command::

    $ buildhistory-collect-srcrevs -a